MatanPazi/motor_sim/README.md

 ## Usage

-Modify parameters by directly adjusting the class initialization in the script.
-Example:
+Modify parameters by directly adjusting the class initialization in the script:

 ```python
 class Motor: